Click right green arrow below to enter Exhibit Story

 1.04

 In mahjong, 吃 (chī) is called to claim a tile discarded by the previous player and complete a sequence of three consecutive tiles.
-This exposed set of 1, 2, and 3 of the 萬 (wàn) suit suggests that my father called 吃 earlier in the game.
+This exposed set of 1, 2, and 3 of the 萬 (wàn) suit indicates that my father called 吃 earlier in the game.

 Dots count